ganrad/openai-api-router/README.md

 - Azure AI Language (Limited API support - Entity Linking, Language detection, Key phrase extraction, NER, PII, Sentiment analysis and opinion mining only)
 - Azure AI Translator (Limited API support - Text Translation only)

-The remainder of this readme describes the steps for deploying the AI Services Gateway on Azure.
+The remainder of this readme describes the steps for deploying the AI Services API Gateway on Azure.

 ### Supported Features At A Glance